 In the past few years, there has been a growing popularity of the DISC assessment.
 Recently the question arose about the difference between DISC and behavioural analysis?
-In answering this question it’s important to ask what each of them is trying to explore and from this draw out differences between them.
+In answering this question, it’s essential to ask what each of them is trying to explore and from this draw out differences between them.

 As we can see DISC has a limited purview.
 When used correctly I have seen it help people grow in their self-awareness and responding to the needs of others.
 However, I have also seen it been used to pigeon hole people and attempt to reduce the complexity of the human person into four different types.